 Several of the hotels and lighthouses offer special wedding arrangements.
 Several also have facilities to accommodate reunions, seminars, conferences, workshops and retreats.

 Taxi rates are based on a zone system and are posted inside each cab.
 Bicycles and mopeds must use the road and are subject to the same rules as autos.
 Mopeds may be used on paved roads only; driver license, helmets and eye protection is required.

 The beaches are free on Block Island.
-However, fires on the beach require a permit from the police dept issued day of, available at the New Shoreham Police Department, located at Ocean and Beach Avenues.
+However, fires on the beach require a permit issued day of, available at the New Shoreham Police Department, located at Ocean and Beach Avenues.

 Town Beach Pavilion:

 Open Memorial Day through mid- June weekends only.
 Then daily 9 AM – 6 PM from mid-June through Labor Day.
 The Pavilion offers rentals of beach chairs, and umbrellas.
 Restrooms, showers and a Food Concession serving lunch and snacks are available.
 Only town beach with life-guards.